the milkman and human kindness

 So as her milkman Sam got to have a front row seat to her various romantic endeavors.
 While math had yet to be invented he figured that she had far more Ducks and Gooses visiting her than most.
 He would see them leaving her house every morning as he dropped off her cream, cheese and butter for the day.
 Feeling the bitterness of secretly knowing that these men had recently dropped off their own version of yogurt.

 But every day he made his rounds nonetheless, checking up on her and making sure she had enough calcium… and this was before calcium had even been discovered.
-He just felt that milk was someone important to her bones and teeth.
+He just felt that milk was somehow important to her bones and teeth.

 Love is like that.
 It gives us insights into vitamins and minerals and then turns a blind eye to affairs of the heart.